epfl-lara/cs320/README.md

 ## Grading

 The entire grade is based on project work, which, however, has many aspects: the implementation in [Scala](https://www.scala-lang.org/), a written report, oral presentation, and answers to questions, in presentation and throughout the semester.
 There will be no written exam.
+Here is the weight of the milestones:

+    12.5% Lab 1
+    12.5% Lab 2
+    12.5% Lab 3
+    12.5% Lab 4
+    12.5% Lab 5
+    37.5% Lab 6 (Compiler extension, customized)

 ## Staff